PazPM/Reproducible-Research/PA1_template.md

 ## [1] 0
 ```

-#Do these values differ from the estimates from the first part of the assignment?
+Do these values differ from the estimates from the first part of the assignment?
+---

 ```r
 DifferMean<-meanReplNA-meanNA